 I’m not joking go see your Doctor.
 Even if you don’t want to take antidepressants (I didn’t) just make sure you’re checking in with your Doc.

-Now, ready to find out what really helped my depression?
-Let’s go!
+Ready to find out what really helped my depression?

-Now I have no idea if this is true or not, but I decided that I would do some research and it seems Tryptophan was something used to help with depression and it had a good track record.
+Now I have no idea if this is true or not, but I decided that I would do some research and it seems Tryptophan was something used to help with depression a few years back and it had a good track record.

 So I went away with my bottle of 5HTP 100mg capsules and started taking it once a day.
-I eventually had to up my dose to three times per day and was taking it for around 6 weeks before I noticed a difference.
+I eventually upped my dose to three times per day and was taking it for around 6 weeks before I noticed a difference.

 But wow what a freaking difference it was.